zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

 To optimize your experience there are some general guidelines that will help you get the most from these lab exercises.

   - Merely following the steps and screenshots without understanding the flow will diminish your learning experience, so think about what you are doing and why.
-If you aren’t sure, ask questions.

-  - Ask before you do.
-Please ask a lab assistant before you spend a lot of time marching down a path that may lead to unsatisfactory results.
+The explanatory text in this Lab Guide will help address the "whys."
+Please read this text.

   - Follow the steps as shown in this guide.
-Do not freestyle during the labs.
-If you want to do something that is not in the labs, ask a lab assistant first.
+Do not "freestyle" during the labs.
+It may get you into a bind.

-  - There is no prize for finishing first and there is no penalty for finishing last.
-The goal is to gain a firm understanding of Oracle Integration.
+  - If you are in an Oracle class:
+      - Ask a lab assistant before you spend a lot of time marching down a path that may lead to unsatisfactory results.
     - Ask questions freely.
 The only dumb questions are those that are not asked.
     - Help out your fellow students.
 You can learn a lot by trying to explain a concept or step to someone else.
+    - There is no prize for finishing first and there is no penalty for finishing last.
+The goal is to gain a firm understanding of Oracle Integration.

 ## Description of the Business Solution